 How to Make it – Step-by-Step

-STEP 2: In an oven proof skillet or Dutch oven melt the butter over medium heat (photo 1).
-Add the flour and stir or whisk constantly for 1 minute (photos 2-3).
+In an oven proof heavy skillet or Dutch oven melt butter over medium heat (photo 1).
+Add the flour to the melted butter and stir or whisk constantly for 1 minute (photos 2-3).

 Repeat until all the stock has been added and is mixed in.